 Another important consideration is storage for your gold.
 Because gold is valuable and prone to theft, it cannot be stored in your home.
 Instead, your custodian will keep it in a secure, insured, IRS-approved vault or depository.
 You will need to pay storage fees to your custodian, but these fees are typically much lower than the cost of insuring and storing gold yourself—and, as we mentioned above, it’s generally tax deductible.

 Taking Withdrawals from Your IRA: When and How Much?

-For example, you may only withdraw up to the amount you have contributed to your account.
-Additionally, if you withdraw funds before you reach age 59½, you may be subject to a 10% early withdrawal penalty.
+If you withdraw funds before you reach age 59½, you may be subject to a 10% early withdrawal penalty.

 When setting up your withdrawals, you will have two options.
 You can either take a lump sum distribution or take periodic distributions.

 With a lump sum distribution, you receive all the money in your account at once.